Last update :

 | C | Resident business operated by non-resident individual | 25% |

-Partnerships and Trusts: In Nauru, partnerships and trusts benefit from a tax-free threshold of AUD $250,000 for each partner or beneficiary.
+Partnerships and Trusts: In Naoerou, partnerships and trusts benefit from a tax-free threshold of AUD $250,000 for each partner or beneficiary.
 Any income exceeding this threshold is subject to a 20% tax rate.

 3. Telecommunications Service Tax